bymattlee/bymattlee-11ty-starter/README.md

 * `main.js` in `src/assets/js` serves as the main JS file that runs all modules
 * All modules should be placed in `src/assets/js/modules` so they can be bundled in `main.min.js`
 * All vendor JS are managed by Bower in `src/assets/vendors` and are bundled in `vendors.min.js`
+* When adding new devDependencies to Bower, rebuild scripts to ensure they are compiled into `vendors.min.js`
 * `.eslintrc` contains the settings for ESLint

 ##### Images